 Study of auditing standards associated with the examination of corporate accounts.
 Emphasis on audit objectives.
-Additional course fee of \$45.
-Prerequisites: AC-332 Course Type(s): Capstone.
+Possible additional course fee of \$45.
+Prerequisites: AC-332:.

 AC-455.
 Taxation.
 3 Credits.

 Practical understanding of the Federal Income Tax Law including the basic principles of the Law and their practical application.
 Prerequisites: AC-152.